 Regular plastic bags work just fine, but let's leave some space in the landfill, shall we?
 Buy a pack of five, then wash them over the weekend.

 Ready for on-the-go snacking and standard meal prepping, these flexible cups can be filled with smoothie ingredients, frozen overnight, and then dumped into the blender.
-Pour the smoothie right back into the cup, pop on a lid
+Pour the smoothie right back into the cup, pop on a lid, and get slurping.

 On the Go